KarolDuracz/Machine-Learning/2 - neural network into small pieces/Geoffrey Hinton's Lectures/README.md

 <br />
 <hr>

 There are many interesting videos.
 I'll just post these two to get an idea of ​​the thinking process.
 It's interesting what Mr. Hinton says about network depth.
-Around the 23 to 39 minute.
+Around 23 to 39 minute.
 AlexNet has 7 layers.
 Current LLMs have 20-30 or more layers to generate predictions.
 <br /><br />
 [ 1 ] https://www.youtube.com/watch?v=Px3HfB2UkyU - @SmartGirlDumbQuestions YT channel
 <br /><br />